Seed belongs in the hands of the people, not the patent holder

 We believe healthy seed is ethical seed.
 Through the State of Organic Seed project, OSA is establishing a shared vision and roadmap for organic seed that avoids the negative trends of seed consolidation and privatization.

 OSA engages in policy actions, discussion, and research at the national level.
 This includes bringing together diverse members of the organic community to identify and address barriers to breeding and growing more organic seed.
-We are members of the National Organic Coalition and Seeds & Breeds for 21st Century Agriculture Coalition.
+We are members of the National Organic Coalition, National Sustainable Agriculture Coalition, and Seeds & Breeds for 21st Century Agriculture Coalition.

 “As we enter our future world of depleting natural resources, having a diversity of seed adapted to local ecologies will be essential to food security.”